sshah3420/sshah3420.github.io/README.md

-A site for my CV, forked from StartBootstrap's template
+A site for(as?) my CV, forked from StartBootstrap's template